-Let us then consider labels encoding (perhaps among other things, cf. Munakata 2017) formal properties of predicates: arity, types, and category-specified truth conditions.
+Focusing on the C-I interface, let us then consider labels encoding (perhaps among other things, cf. Munakata 2017) formal properties of predicates: arity, types, and category-specified truth conditions.
 Assume, as a first attempt, that labels of light heads correspond to functions from string-world pairings as in (28) to full-fledged predicates.
 To illustrate: